 And, if you happen to be in a spot with a lot of fallen wood you could help your kids create a shelter or little fort.
 We’ve come across some pretty fancy lean-tos and log shelters.

 Even if you don’t have a lot of large sticks available, you can offer your kids an old sheet or tarp and some rope for them to try building with.
 I usually have an extra tarp when we go camping that the kids can use for this reason.
-They get to practice making shelters, it usually takes them hours, and then they have a little private spot for the duration of the stay.
+They get to practice making shelters and it usually takes them hours.
+Then, when they’re finally done, they have a little private spot for the duration of the stay.

 Nature Activities at the Campground

-What better place to encourage some nature learning and exploration than at the campsite?
+What better place to encourage some nature learning and exploration.
+Below you’ll find our favourite nature-y things to do while camping.

 Using Field Guides